nail biting due to anxiety

 One physical aspect of anxiety involves centers in the brain called basal ganglia.
 These centers deal with fear and fine motor skills.
 When we experience panic or extreme anxiety, these centers become over-active.
 We may predict the worst, become shaky and become too sensitive to body functions.
 We feel and experience too much.
 We feel our heart beating.
 We are too aware.
 This is useful if we were in a situation where we need to escape from a real danger.
 People who have had a panic attack will do everything they can not to experience another one.
 It feels like certain death and loss of control.
 It is the over-control that can actually make the condition worse.

 Another element that people with anxiety struggle with is the need to feel in control.
 The irony is that the more they think that they control, the more out of control they are.
+We try to control people, places, and situations. people with anxiety struggle with is the need to feel in control.
+The irony is that the more they think that they control, the more out of control they are.
 We try to control people, places, and situations.

-The irony is that we often try to control the things we don't have control over, which are "people, places and things" and yet we have learned to control what we can.
+Cycle of AnxietyThe irony is that we often try to control the things we don't have control over, which are "people, places and things" and yet we have not learned how to control our own reaction - which is to give up control.
 We can change how we respond to live, rather than "re-act."
 Many who have been traumatized in their past, have structural differences to overcome in their brains.
 Brain scans demonstrate this.
 We can train ourselves to think differently and more realistically.

 In recovery from anxiety, we work on "letting go," and changing irrational belief systems.
 The process of counseling can be helpful to help the client let go of negative beliefs and to think more healthy thoughts.
 Cognitive Behavioral Therapy which involves changing negative beliefs or irrational beliefs into more healthier beliefs.
 This is a process and once the thinking has changed, the panic usually doesn't come back.
 One can learn about themselves in this process.
 The whole crisis once it is over can become a real blessing which has developed muscles to handle life better by letting go more.

-Medication can be useful for debilitating anxiety to help a person begin to feel better so that they can work on their thinking and lifestyle patterns that are causing the anxiety.
+Medication or nutritional supplements can be useful for debilitating anxiety to help a person begin to feel better so that they can work on their thinking and lifestyle patterns that are causing the anxiety.
 It is important for the person to go beyond just wanting to "feel" better, but to "get" better.
 Pain can motivate us to work on our salvation process.
 (Hebrews 2:12) Unfortunately, once the pain is gone, sometimes so is the motivation to "get" better, that is to really have a change of heart.

 One may need to prioritize and not do too many things.
 One may need to look also at what is happening in their spiritual life.
 It was St. Anthony the Great (250-356 AD), the father of monasticism, said that he "know longer feared God, but loves him."
 By this, he is not saying that he didn't have a healthy or reverential "fear of God."
 The fear of God is the beginning of wisdom.
 But we are talking about freedom from fear that was brought on by sin brings and how perfect love can cast out fear.
 As we progress in our healing from sin through love, we gain freedom from fear.